victorlut/language-tutor/frontend/README.md

 - `commit` and `push` the code from local IDE to Github via Git.
 - Log in to Vercel and click the [New Project](https://vercel.com/new) CTA.
 - Access "Import Git Repository" via the `select` input, located at the top-left of the immediate prompt.
-- Click "Import" on the repository named `lantutors`
+- Click "Import" on the repository named `language-tutor`
 - Select the default `Personal Account`
 - Select the `frontend` sub-directory.
 - Click `Deploy`